Inside Job Exposed: Unmasking a Reportable Insider Threat

 Data exfiltration attempts involve the unauthorized extraction or transfer of valuable information outside the organization.
 Insiders looking to exploit sensitive data may attempt to leak it through various channels, such as email, cloud storage, or removable media.
 Monitoring for these types of activities can help organizations identify potential insider threats.

-Implementing data loss prevention (DLP) solutions can significantly aid in detecting and preventing data exfiltration attempts.
+Implementing data loss (DLP) solutions can significantly aid in detecting and preventing data exfiltration attempts.
 DLP solutions can monitor and control the movement of sensitive data, identify anomalous behavior patterns, and block or flag suspicious activities for investigation.
 Regularly updating DLP policies and educating employees about data protection best practices can help mitigate the risks associated with insider threats.

 5. Unexplained Financial Irregularities